N-Haitu31/holbertonschool-low_level_programming/malloc_free/README.md

 2-str_concat.c : 2.
 He who is not courageous enough to take risks will accomplish nothing in life Write a function that concatenates two strings.

+3-alloc_grid.c : 3.
+If you even dream of beating me you'd better wake up and apologize Write a function that returns a pointer to a 2 dimensional array of integers.